-The charity does not have any employees and therefore all activities are undertaken by members on a voluntary basis.
+The charity does not have any contracted employees but it does pay the lead fundraiser, the manager & the treasurer pro rata for their time.
+Therefore, all activities are undertaken by members on a voluntary basis.
 The trustees are very grateful to the members for freely giving their time in this way.